erajasekar/erajasekar.github.io/_posts/2014-11-17-set-up-blog-jekyll-github-pages.md

 I wrote about my journey that led to choosing [Jekyll](http://jekyllrb.com/) based [Poole](http://getpoole.com/) framework as blogging platform for this site in my [previous post]({% post_url 2014-11-12-blogging-platform-hackers-octopress-docpad-poole %}) .
-I have kept skeleton of my site in a separate `foundation` branch for others to easily use and you are free to fork mine to use for your own site.
+I have kept skeleton of my site in a separate `foundation` branch for others to easily use.
+You are free to fork mine to use for your own site.

 In this post I will provide instructions on how to setup your own blog by using [my jekyll project](https://github.com/erajasekar/blog-jekyll) as foundation.
  <br>
 ##Setup